CS56-StoreMapper/StoreMapper/README.md

 ```

 4. Deploy the WAR file to Tomcat:
-   - Copy the generated `target/storemapper.war` to your Tomcat's `webapps` directory
+   - Copy the generated `target/storemapper.war` to your Tomcat's `webapps` directory as `ROOT.war`

-5. Start Tomcat and access the application at `http://localhost:8080/storemapper`
+5. (Re)start Tomcat and access the application at `http://localhost:8080/`

 ## Design Documentation

 Our project includes several key design documents:

-1. [`docs/architecture.md`](docs/architecture.md): A comprehensive overview of the StoreMapper architecture, including the class diagram, key components, data flow, design decisions, and future considerations.
-This document reflects the current state of the project, including the integration of OpenStreetMap data structures.
+1. [`HANDIN-README.md`](HANDIN-README.md) and [`HANDIN-README.pdf`](docs/HANDIN-README.pdf): The final project submission document, containing crucial information about the project, including:
+   - Names of group members
+   - Java version used
+   - IDE used
+   - Challenges faced
+   - Current limitations and attempted solutions
+   - Future work

+   This document is essential for understanding the project's final state and development process.

 2. [`docs/ClassDiagramFinal.puml`](docs/ClassDiagramFinal.puml): The final UML class diagram representing the current project structure.
 To view this file, use a PlantUML viewer or online tools like [PlantUML Web Server](http://www.plantuml.com/plantuml/uml/).

+3. [`docs/architecture.md`](docs/architecture.md): A comprehensive overview of the StoreMapper architecture, including key components, data flow, design decisions, and future considerations.
+This document reflects the current state of the project, including the integration of OpenStreetMap data structures.

-3. [`docs/class_diagram_summary.md`](docs/class_diagram_summary.md): A detailed explanation of the pre-OSM class diagram, including rationale for design decisions and implementation approach.
+4. [`docs/class_diagram_summary.md`](docs/class_diagram_summary.md): A detailed explanation of the pre-OSM class diagram, including rationale for design decisions and implementation approach.
 While some aspects may be outdated, it provides historical context for the project's evolution.

-4. [`docs/adding_node_way.md`](docs/adding_node_way.md): An integration plan and roadmap for OSM data structures, reflecting the current state of the project and future development plans.
+5. [`docs/adding_node_way.md`](docs/adding_node_way.md): An integration plan and roadmap for OSM data structures, reflecting the current state of the project and future development plans.

-5. [`HANDIN-README.md`](HANDIN-README.md): The final project submission document, containing detailed information about the project, including team members, challenges faced, current limitations, and future work.

 These documents serve as a reference for our project's architecture and design principles.
 Please refer to them when making significant changes to the project structure or for a comprehensive overview of the final project state.